pierregab/ODAI/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; width: 15%;">

 ODAI (Optical Devices made with AI) is an innovative project that integrates advanced AI techniques with optical device design.
-Our mission is to revolutionize the field of optics by harnessing the power of AI for more efficient and accurate designs.

 ## Features
 - **SystemSetup Class**: A robust interface for seamless communication with CodeV software.